Quick answer

 DEXA stands for dual-energy X-ray absorptiometry.
 The same technology is widely known for bone density testing, and it can also be used for body composition analysis.

-DEXA body composition scans require a little more nuance.
-These scans can measure fat mass, lean mass, and regional body composition.
-They are often used by people tracking fat loss, muscle gain, metabolic health goals, or long-term wellness.
+DEXA body composition scans measure fat mass, lean mass, visceral fat, and regional body composition.
+They are often used by people tracking fat loss, muscle gain, metabolic health goals, GLP-1 weight loss, or long-term wellness.
 Many eligibility lists treat DEXA scans or body scans as eligible, but your administrator may still review the receipt and the stated purpose of the service.

 If you are using DEXA for fitness and wellness tracking, avoid assuming reimbursement is guaranteed.
 Check your administrator before booking if eligibility matters to your budget.